cse110-sp24-group1/cse110-sp24-group1/admin/task-iteration-3.md

     - [ ] Wait for guidelines to be finished before you add different styles of fonts in

+- [ ] Add cursor: pointer, etc animations for pressing on a note/folder -- Gwen, Katie
 - [ ] Add animations to buttons, make it more fluid -- Katie, Gwen
-    - [ ] Make buttons slightly bigger on hover
+    - [x] Make buttons slightly bigger on hover
     - [ ] Play around with some animations for fluidity
-- [ ] Opening a note display (textarea is really small) -- Katie, Gwen
+- [x] Opening a note display (textarea is really small) -- Katie, Gwen
-    - [ ] Make the text area fit exactly the same way the new-note modal looks
+    - [x] Make the text area fit exactly the same way the new-note modal looks
 - [ ] Fix any other UI issues -- Gwen, Katie
     - [ ] Small screen for editing a task
-    - [ ] Once all icons are added make sure it scales properly
+    - [x] Once all icons are added make sure it scales properly
 - [ ] Test media queries -- Gwen, Katie
     - [ ] Make sure phone, tablet, desktop work good enough
 - [ ] Delete note and folder with hover (have a prompt saying are you sure you want to delete) -- Katie, Gwen